 With that, we’ve created three scenarios and four email templates for you to use when cross-selling insurance that if done right, can cover most of your book of business in downtimes.

 Tip: Before sending any of these, segment your book of business into proper lists.
 Doing this beforehand saves you time and makes it easy to fire off emails.

-Home and no auto or auto and no home insurance cross-sell templates
+Home-no auto or auto-no home insurance cross-sell email templates

 Home no auto insurance cross-sell email template

 Whether your client has home insurance and no auto insurance or auto insurance and no home insurance the concept and template are similar.
 The key is timing with the right messaging.

 - Send out your first email three months after a client has purchased their home or auto policy.
 The next email should come 35 days before their home or auto policy renews.

 - Use a descriptive and benefit-driven subject line like “Bundling insurance saves money (and time),” or “Make sure your home is covered for winter.”